 What simple steps can you take to improve website quality?

-- Rewrite passive with a verb driven approach: Active (verb preceding noun) rather than passive (subject preceding verb) language makes for clearer requirements.
+- Rewrite passive with a verb-driven approach: Active (verb preceding noun) rather than passive (subject preceding verb) language makes for clearer requirements.
 It forces an explicit reference to the ‘actor’.
 The actor is the person or entity responsible for performing the action.
-This reduces ambiguity and improves likelihood your customers will complete an action.
+This reduces ambiguity and improves the likelihood your customers will complete an action.

 - One year on, some agencies are still falling short of complying with the Plain Writing act.